somia-ansari/Test-Tasks-May4/README.md

 1. Upload this repo on Github **AFTER THE TEST TIME IS OVER.
 Anyone who uploads before the announcement will be disqualified**
 2. Publish your repo on Github Pages
 3. Add your Github Pages URL in **this README file**
-4. Send us your repo URLs by filling up [this form](https://forms.gle/A4kvmTS9aWBjAah39). **DO NOT FILL THIS BEFORE THE ANNOUNCEMENT**..
+4. Send us your repo URLs by filling up [this form](https://forms.gle/A4kvmTS9aWBjAah39). **DO NOT FILL THIS BEFORE THE ANNOUNCEMENT**.